WeTechHK/Universal-BCOS-DOC/source/advance/security.md

 When interacting with smart contracts, do not allow unlimited spend limits.
 An unlimited spend could enable the smart contract to drain your wallet.
 Instead, set spending limits to only the amount necessary for the transaction.

-Many Ethereum wallets offer limits protection to safeguard against accounts being drained.
+Many Universal BCOS wallets offer limits protection to safeguard against accounts being drained.

 [How to revoke smart contract access to your crypto funds](/guides/how-to-revoke-token-access/)